-The City is seeking proposals from qualified firms to conduct an analysis of the current staffing structure and overall compensation package for all regular full-time and part-time bargaining and non-bargaining employees.
+The City is seeking proposals from qualified firms to conduct an analysis of the overall compensation package for all regular full-time and part-time bargaining and non-bargaining employees (including Police and Fire) as well as the overall staffing structure of the organization and all departments (excluding Police and Fire.)

-The contract term desired is for a period of one (1) year commencing January 2022.
+The contract term desired is for a period of one (1) year commencing February 2022.